-- If students struggle with constructing these ratios, - o Emphasize that the comparison group totals are the denominators.
-For example, if we are comparing males to females, then we need the counts of males and females. - The numerators use the other variable to describe subgroups.
-For example, when comparing males and females, we might count back sitters in each gender group. - In the discussion students may struggle with writing accurate sentences.
+- If students struggle with constructing these ratios, - Emphasize that the comparison group totals are the denominators.
+For example, if we are comparing males to females, then we need to know how many males and how many females. - The numerators use the other variable to describe subgroups.
+For example, when comparing males and females, we might ask how many are back sitters in each gender group? - In the discussion students may struggle with writing accurate sentences.
 If they are struggling, consider using a template such as, "Of the 150 females, 14.67% (22 out of 150) sit at the back."
 In our experience leading with "of the" comes easier to students than leading with the percentage, e.g. "14.67% of the females sit at the back" seems to lead to more errors later.

-If there is time you can assess students understanding by asking them to investigate a new question, "Are movies produced by the Big6 studios more likely to win an Oscar?"
+If there is time you can assess students understanding by asking them to investigate a new question, "Are Action/Adventure movies more likely to win an Oscar?"